PNH - Paroxysmal Nocturnal Hemoglobinuria

 Standard transplants begin with chemotherapy and radiation to destroy diseased cells, while mini transplants (non-myeloablative transplants) use lesser or no chemotherapy or radiation, making them more suitable for older patients or those with other health problems for whom the standard transplant conditioning would be unsuitable.
 Mini transplants may shorten recovery time but have higher relapse rates, or change the balance of risks and benefits in other ways.

 To increase the likelihood of a successful transplant and minimize potential complications, the patient needs a donor with a matching tissue type.
 Human leukocyte antigen (HLA) typing, which looks at proteins on the surface of cells, is used to match patients and donors.
 This is not the same as testing your blood type; donors don't have to match your blood type.

 Many patients find HLA matches among their brothers, sisters, or other close relatives (an identical twin sibling is the ideal donor), but as many as 70% of patients must search for an unrelated donor or cord blood unit.
 Doctors can search for donors on behalf of their patients in national and international registries, such as the Be The Match Registry operated by the National Marrow Donor Program (NMDP) in the U.S. The percentage of patients who find a family match or a match in the registry is about 50% for caucasian patients, 10% for black patients, and less than 5% for Asian patients.

-Because it can take time to identify a donor (3 months or longer is common), it is a good idea to explore the possibilities in the patient's family and/or bone marrow registries as soon as PNH is diagnosed.
+Because it can take time to identify a donor (3 months or longer is common), it is a good idea to explore the possibilities in the patient's family and/or bone marrow registries as soon as aplastic anemia is diagnosed.